Sharonjenifer/4.-Subscription-Plan/README.md

 How to view:

-You can access my portfolio website by visiting [https://sharonjenifer.github.io/4.-Subscription-Plan/].
+You can access my website by visiting [https://sharonjenifer.github.io/4.-Subscription-Plan/].

 **Features:**